Best Tropical Property Market 2026: Phuket vs Bali vs Dubai

 Infrastructure: Modern hospitals (Bangkok Hospital Phuket), international schools, international airport with direct routes from Europe, Australia, and the Middle East.
 The island has mature infrastructure supporting long-term residence.

-Buyer Commission: 0% with MORE Group — full agency support, legal assistance, and a free 3-night property tour included.
+Buyer Commission: 0% with MORE Group, full agency support, legal assistance, and a online Zoom viewing or on-island property tour included.

 Phuket’s Only Genuine Weaknesses